Romerus hainanus: Habitat

 This frog has been observed between 660 and 760 meters above sea level in areas with bushes and trees.
 This frog lives in thickets not far from mountain streams.
 It seems to survive in some disturbed habitats so long as there is a supply of good water nearby.

 This frog's range includes several protected parks: Diaoluoshan Nature Reserve, Jianfengling Nature Reserve, Jiaxi Nature Reserve, Yingelling Nature Reserve, Exiangling Nature Reserve, and Bawangling Nature Reserve.

 Reproduction

 Scientists infer that this frog breeds through larval development, like other frogs in Romerus.

 Threats

 The IUCN classifies this species as vulnerable to extinction.
-The principal threat is habitat loss associated with agriculture, notably small rubber, banana, and areca farms farms.
+The principal threat is habitat loss associated with agriculture, notably small rubber, banana, and areca farms.
 Pollution can also hurt this frog.
 Scientists also cite subsistence wood collection as a threat.